An alternative to FTA’s Integrated Flight Deck Programme , is modular training.

 Overview: Are you looking to qualify to fly an aircraft with more than one engine?
 If you are studying towards a Frozen ATPL, you will need to complete the MEP Rating course before taking the ME Instrument Rating (IR) course.
 We offer MEP Rating on the Diamond DA42 aircraft.

-Duration: 6 hours dual flight time and a minimum of 7 hours theoretical studies, followed by theory exam and flight test.
+Duration: Six hours of dual flight time and a minimum of seven hours of theoretical studies, followed by a theory exam and a flight test.
+This course can be taken full- or part-time and can be studied as a package along with the ME CPL and ME IR.

 - 2.5 hours dual flight time – completed under normal multi-engine operation conditions